-

 Cultivate new culinary (and kitchen) habits

 If you’ve got a bit of free time, a garden (it doesn’t have to be big) or an allotment and love food, you could have a go at changing your shopping and cooking habits.
 That could mean using up every scrap of leftovers, growing your own veg, eating more vegetables and pulses and getting to grips with nose-to-tail cooking (which means using every cut available).
-You could be making a big effort to fight food waste – and cut your grocery bills.
+You could be making a big effort to fight food waste – and potentially cut your grocery bills.
 And to help cut waste, food app Olio lets you share and swap unneeded food with your neighbours.

 Revamp your routine with reusables